 What consultation has happened already?

-We have carried out two stages of consultation on the emerging plan, both of these consultations were prepared to meet the Regulation 18 of the Town and Country Planning (Local Plan) (England) Regulations 2012.
+We have carried out three stages of consultation on the emerging plan, all three consultations were prepared to meet the Regulation 18 of the Town and Country Planning (Local Plan) (England) Regulations 2012.

 The initial public consultation on the draft Local Plan: Issues and Approaches (18 Dec 2015 - 26 Feb 2016) invited comments on a range of approaches regarding housing, employment, business and leisure needs with the intention of gaining early views on what the plan could include and the ways in which we could address future needs.